wujysh/os2017/Solution.md

 `env_alloc()` will assign `env_free_list` to `e` and returns it.
 So the first time it will make `e` the first element in the `env_free_list` - envs[0].

 in `env_create()`
-I create a new Env** to do the job.
+Q: I create a new Env** to do the job.
 Is it OK?
 `env_alloc()` will create a new environment and store it in the first parameter which is a Env**. set env_type to what? only one choice now.